Calistoga AVA

-The Calistoga AVA is an American Viticultural Area located in the northern portion of California's Napa Valley AVA.
+Calistoga is an American Viticultural Area located in the northern portion of California's Napa Valley AVA.
 The appellation is distinguished by its volcanic soil, high temperatures up to 100 F during the day, and cool nights during the growing season due to breezes from the Russian River, causing the highest diurnal temperature variation in the Napa Valley—up to 50 F-change.